adityjoshi/project-t/FEATURES.md

 **What it does**:
 - Analyzes title, content, and type
 - Categorizes into predefined sections
-- Uses Google Gemini AI for intelligent classification
+- Uses Claude AI (via LiteLLM proxy) for intelligent classification
 - Falls back to type-based defaults if AI fails

 **How it works**:
-1. Sends content to Gemini AI
+1. Sends content to Claude AI
 2. AI analyzes semantic meaning
 3. Returns appropriate category
 4. Category displayed as purple badge in UI